You want smart political talk without the meltdowns?

 Exactly.

-And you know, I think back to that.
+And, you know, think back to that.

-I mean, when I when I listen to President Elect Trump, I'm often reminded, you know, he's he's brusque, he's brash, he speaks with you know, speaks with passion, he speaks sometimes too bluntly for people to take.
+I mean, when I listen to President-elect Trump, I'm often reminded, you know, he's brusque, he's brash.

-But the reality is 99 out of a hundred times, maybe a hundred, he's right.
+But the reality is, 99 out of 100 times, maybe 100, he's right.

 We just don't like the message.

-And you, as a listener, and somebody who's informed on this issue, you need to start recruiting people in your little sphere of influence to get them to understand this.
+And you, as a listener and somebody who's informed on this issue, you need to start recruiting people in your little sphere of influence to get them to understand this.

 As I look at things right now, you see here, you know, it's been reported on Fox.